 So, I decided it was time to take matters into my own hands and make my acai bowls at home.
-Bonus of making them at home?
+The bonus of making them at home?
 That means that they’re fully customizable, with all the fruits, superfood additions, and toppings that I want.
 I can’t believe I waited so long to develop an acai bowl recipe – especially considering how easy they are!
 It took maybe three minutes and only used three ingredients.

 You’ll have to scout out some frozen unsweetened acai blend packets.
-Mine were in 100g packets, which is the perfect amount to make one bowl.
+Mine came in 100g packets, which is the perfect amount to make one bowl.
 I’ve been able to find them at pretty much all grocery stores these days.
 I like the brand Sambazon, and Trader Joe’s also has their own unsweetened acai.

-- 1 banana frozen
+- 1 banana, frozen

-- ¼ cup non-dairy milk or yogurt I used Silk Dairy Free
+- ¼ cup non-dairy milk or yogurt

-- Fresh berries/coconut/granola to top
+- Fresh berries/coconut/granola, to top